widmi/LSTM-and-maxlayer-for-SNV-based-phenotype-prediction/README.md

 For the evaluation of the results, first run the scripts analyze_logfiles.py or analyze_logfiles_nested_CV.py after specifying the respective paths in the script.
 This will create a summary-file of the results, as used for the preliminary evaluation in my thesis.

-In case of the nested cross-validation, the file outer… can be used to calculate the scores on the test sets.

 ### Reproducing LSTM experiments ###